bitovi/academy/src/react/10-context-hooks.md

 ### The problem

-We want to add in the ability to use a style theme for our app.
+✏️ Let's add in the ability to use a style theme for our app.

 - `Game` Component
   - Create a new piece of state called `theme`, which will store the current theme used by the app (`themes.light` by default).